 We know that when a child is trying to cope with complex needs at home, it can cause issues at school, either through increased absence or behavioural issues in the classroom.
 SHS practitioners work closely with children to give them the skills to overcome these barriers and thrive at school.
 Practitioners run a variety of group sessions to build self-esteem and confidence, whilst also supporting children to develop positive relationships with friends and teachers.
 We also work hard to increase the aspirations of children and parents so that they see the full range of opportunities available to them.

 SHS places the highest priority on safeguarding and promoting the welfare of children and young people.
-We have a strong commitment to the need to safeguard and promote the welfare of children.
 All our staff work closely with schools and local authorities to ensure that any safeguarding cases are delivered using best practice and SHS recognises that effective inter-agency work is key to safeguarding children.
 Read SHS’s safeguarding statement.